kushirao26/powerbi-dashboard/README.md

 # powerbi-dashboard
-Its a basic dashboard created using POWERBI
-[dashboard of sales.pdf]
+Its a basic dashboard of sales created using POWERBI [dashboard of sales.pdf]